spacedriveapp/spacedrive/docs/developers/architecture/encryption.md

 We make use of AEADs for encryption, which means we are able to provide associated data while encrypting.
 This can be anything really, but the file will NOT decrypt without this information present.

 The associated data is not encrypted, it is just authenticated during encryption and is required to be present during decryption.
+This allows us to implement specific checks, so we can ensure nothing has been tampered with.

 We authenticate the associated data with *every* block of data, and this comes at no impactful performance cost.